realevanhughes/PhaseEdu/README.md

 # PhaseEdu
 ![Wave Logo](react/src/assets/waves200.png)

+Note: This is still in the alpa stages of development and should not be treated as production software.

 ## Introduction
 This was an open-source project started by Evan Hughes (realevanhughes), Thomas Charleston; it is intended to be a replacement for expensive and poorly designed student management systems.
 It will allow teachers and administrators to assign homework, show timetables, give reward points and more.